 Bunkers provide strong protection from all types of enemy fire, from rifle fire to bombs and heavy artillery.
-The infantry and machines guns of Fortress Europe survived the gargantuan bombardment of one of the greatest naval and air armadas in human history, and were still able to stubbornly resist the spearhead of the Allied invasion.
+The infantry and machine guns of Fortress Europe survived the gargantuan bombardment by one of the greatest naval and air armadas in human history and were still able to stubbornly resist the spearhead of the Allied invasion on D-Day.

-Artillery bunkers like the howitzer casemates used throughout Normandy protected the vital artillery that was to provide support to the static divisions that were to stop any Allied invasion in its tracks.
-Some examples of howitzer casemate types in Normandy were the H669, H611, H612, H667, H679, H683, H650, and the H671.
+Artillery bunkers like the howitzer casemates used throughout Normandy protected the vital artillery that was to provide support to the static divisions who in turn were tasked with stopping any Allied invasion in its tracks.

 The Guns of Normandy